 You may or may not have an escrow account associated with your mortgage.
 If you paid less than 20% down on your home at closing, it’s likely you have one.

-Your escrow account is where your lender holds money that can be used to pay your property taxes and your insurance bill (T&I).
+Your escrow account is where your lender holds money that can be used to pay your property taxes and your insurance bill (T&I), and may also include private mortgage insurance (PMI).
 If you have an escrow account, you are contributing to it each month via your mortgage payment.
 Once property taxes and insurance payments are due, your lender will pay them for you.
 You cannot make withdrawals from this account – only your lender can.

-Your T&I is usually a smaller portion of your total mortgage payment (the bulk of it is P&I), however, your T&I payment can change, and usually increases over time.
-If this occurs it will increase your overall mortgage payment.
+Your T&I is usually a smaller portion of your total mortgage payment (the bulk of it is P&I), however, your T&I payment can change to accommodate changes in your taxes and insurance, and usually increases over time.
+If this occurs, it will increase your overall mortgage payment.
 We will notify you of any changes.

 If your mortgage doesn’t have an escrow account associated with it, then you’re responsible for remembering to pay property taxes and insurance bills when they come due.
-For more information on how an escrow account works, read this article.
+Visit our Escrow Hub for more information.

 “Amortization” refers to how you pay off a loan over time.
 Your amortization schedule (or payoff schedule) is a mathematical table you were given at closing that shows the amount of P&I that goes into each of your monthly mortgage payments.

-As mentioned, when you are toward the beginning of your loan term, your mortgage payments consist of more interest than principal.
-But the closer you get to the end of your loan term, the more the interest portion of your payment shrinks and the principal portion of your payment grows.
+As mentioned, when you are toward the beginning of your loan term on a fixed-rate mortgage, your mortgage payments consist of more interest than principal.
+But the closer you get to the end of your loan term, the more the interest portion of your payment gradually decreases, while the principal portion of your payment increases over time.
 The exact breakdown of each payment is determined by a mathematical formula.

 Using our earlier example, let’s look at payments on your $400,000 mortgage over a typical 30-year term: